jbloomlab/ZIKV_DMS_with_EvansLab/README.md

  - [./data/samplelist.csv](data/samplelist.csv): all the samples that we sequenced and the locations of the associated deep-sequencing data.
 Although we have technical replicates for the antibody selections for each library, we group these and just analyze variation at the level of biological replicates.

  - [./data/subamplicon_alignspecs.txt](./data/subamplicon_alignspecs.txt): the alignment specs for the [barcoded subamplicon sequencing](https://jbloomlab.github.io/dms_tools2/bcsubamp.html).

+ - [./data/E_alignment.fasta](data/E_alignment.fasta): alignment of ZIKV E protein created by Danny Lawrence.
+Downloaded from Genbank all ZIKV sequences (2018-05-11), removed sequences that were incomplete or ambiguous in E as well as sequences from an unnatural origin (patent or synthetic construct).
+Finally, used [phydms_prepalignment](http://jbloomlab.github.io/phydms/phydms_prepalignment.html) to remove sequences that were redundant at the protein level.